mulinlab/CHANCE/README.md

 Examples
 ===
 To help you get up and running, a few simple examples are included in the `input_example` folder.
-To run a standard CHANCE experiment on a simple example network, run this command:
+To run a standard CHANCE experiment on a simple example, run this command:

     bash CHANCE.sh ../input_example/sample.maf.gz ../input_example/sample_oncotree.txt